On the origin of globular clusters in a hierarchical Universe: Mass, metallicity and age distributions of globular clusters

 Figure~\ref{fig:agemetMW} shows the age-metallicity distribution of GCs associated with the same Milky Way-like model galaxies considered above and compares it with observational estimates of GCs in our Galaxy (circles with error bars).
 Considering that observations are cut at [Fe/H]$=-0.5$, the agreement in terms of the metallicity distribution is fairly good.
 As for ages, our model predictions are systematically younger than the observational estimates by $\sim 0.75$~Gyr, on average.
 A similar shift was found for the E-MOSAICS simulations \citep{Kruijssen_etal_2019b,Kruijssen_etal_2020}.
 Specifically, \citet{Kruijssen_2019} found a median value of $\tau_{25}$ (the assembly time of 25~per~cent of the final halo mass) of $10.78$~Gyr, against $11.5$~Gyr estimated for the MW.
 The same was found for the GCs: the median age of GCs in the MW is 12.26 Gyr, whereas for galaxies in E-MOSAICS the median GC age was found to be $10.73$~Gyr.
 This shift might be explained by an anomalously early formation time of our Galaxy.
 In fact, there are several further observations confirming the idea that the Milky-Way is not a `typical' galaxy for its stellar mass, such as the offset from the Tully-Fisher relation \citep{Hammer_etal_2007}, the unusual satellite population \citep[e.g.][]{Geha_etal_2017,Nashimoto_etal_2022}, and the tension between the early formation of the Milky Way's disk inferred from galactic archaeology and state-of-the-art numerical simulations \citep{Semenov_etal_2023}.
+In order to verify if this is a generic prediction of the model, or if there are a subset of haloes that would reproduce the data, we have considered only those MW-like model galaxies that have an age distribution `similar' to that measured for our Galaxy.
+To do so, we have computed, for each model galaxy the Kolmogorov-Smirnov statistics and associated probability that the model age distribution is significantly different from the observed distribution.
+Considering only galaxies with a low KS probability, we obtain a GC metallicity distribution that is still very similar to the one observed for our Galaxy.
+However, the resulting GC mass distribution has a significantly different shape and lower normalization than observed, as a consequence of the earlier formation and longer time available for disruption.